Andr1yK/order-management-system/README.md

-# Order Management System
+# E-commerce Microservices Platform

-A demonstration project showing the transition from a monolithic architecture to microservices.
-This system allows for managing users and their orders through a RESTful API with a React frontend.
+A comprehensive project demonstrating the transition from a monolithic architecture to microservices for an e-commerce platform.
+This system starts with core user and order management capabilities and progressively evolves into a full-featured e-commerce solution.

 ## Project Overview

-This project illustrates best practices for building a modular monolithic system that can be easily migrated to microservices in the future.
-The application has been designed with clear boundaries between different domains (users and orders) to facilitate this future transition.
+This project illustrates best practices for building a modular monolithic system that can be easily migrated to microservices.
+The application has been designed with clear boundaries between different domains (users, orders, products, etc.) to facilitate this transition and support ongoing development into a complete e-commerce platform.

 ### Key Features